TandaHQ/work-samples/pings (backend)/README.md

 ## Submitting your code

 Before submitting, please ensure all tests in `pings.rb` pass.
 Package your code and instructions on how to run it alongside the files we've given you (this file, the test file, etc) in a zip archive and email that to us.
-If you were emailed this task, just reply to whoever emailed it to you.
-Otherwise send it to developers@tanda.co
+Please send your completed task to careers@tanda.co with
+"Completed Task for Backend Challenge" in the subject line.